Last Updated on August 21, 2025 by Jason

 Vintage Smiths De Luxe watch.

-Fine watch making at Cheltenham ceased in 1971.
+Fine watch-making at Cheltenham ceased in 1971.
 Watchmaking in the Ystradgynlais factory continued from 1946/7 until 1979, at which point the company stopped producing all timepieces.
 The company still exists today as Smiths Industries.

-‘Ystradgynlais’ is pronounced: [IST] + [RAD] + [GIN] + [LYS]
+[IST] + [RAD] + [GIN] + [LYS] is the correct pronunciation for ‘Ystradgynlais’

 Collecting Smiths watches

-Smiths vintage watches are quite common, especially around the Cheltenham area and so crop up in antique shops, charity shops and at auction.
-There are three types of Smiths vintage watches, Made In England, Made in Britain and those that are Swiss or Japanese made.
-All serious collectors of vintage Smiths watches focus on the Made in England watches.
+Smiths vintage watches are quite common, especially around the Cheltenham area, and so crop up in antique shops, charity shops and at auction.
+According to British GQ, there are three types of Smiths vintage watches worth collecting.
+These are signed, “Made In England”, “Made in Britain”, and those that are “Swiss or Japanese made”.
+All serious collectors of vintage Smiths watches focus on the “Made in England” watches.
 That isn’t to say that the other makes can’t hold sentimental value as family heirlooms.
-Original boxes and paperwork add to the value of any vintage watch.
+As always, original boxes and paperwork add to the value of any vintage watch.

-Vintage Smiths watch with box and papers.
+Smiths De Luxe with box and papers.

-Vintage Smiths watch with box and papers.
+Smiths De Luxe with box and papers.

 Popular makes

 The Smiths Astral.
 Perfect as a dress watch, with its central seconds, 34.5mm case and thin bezel.
+A rare Astral date model does exist.
+However, it is not quickset, which can be a little irritating to set.

 Condition